-International Volunteer Day: Munich Nurse Brings Medical Support Back To Her Home Country Madagascar
+International Volunteer Day: Munich Nurse Brings Medical Support Back to Her Home Country Madagascar

-Since early November, Fahendrena Vanessa Rose de Lima Body, a trained nurse from Munich University Hospital, has been volunteering with Mercy Ships ( ) on board the hospital ship Africa Mercy® in Madagascar.
-This will have been the organization's fifth field service in the country, and the 28-year-old will return to Germany in mid-December once it concludes.
+(MENAFN- News.Africa-Wire) TOMASINA, Madagascar, December 5, 2025/ -- Since early November, Fahendrena Vanessa Rose de Lima Body, a trained nurse from Munich University Hospital, has been volunteering with Mercy Ships () on board the hospital ship Africa Mercy® in Madagascar.
+This will have been the organizatio’’s fifth field service in the country, and the 28-year-old will return to Germany in mid-December once it concludes.
 For Vanessa, who was born in Madagascar, this marks the fulfilment of a long-held dream: to bring urgently needed medical support to her home country.

 Vanessa speaks vividly about the critical healthcare situation in Madagascar.